jenkinsci/gitlab-branch-source-plugin/README.md

 ### Folder Organization

 Folders Organization enable Jenkins to monitor an entire GitLab `User`/`Group`/`Subgroup` and automatically create new Multibranch Pipelines for projects which contain branches/merge requests/tags containing a `Jenkinsfile`.
+In our plugin this type of job is called `GitLab Group`.

+To create a `GitLab Group Job`:

+1. Select `New Item` on Jenkins home page.

+2. Enter a name for your job, select `GitLab Group` | select `Ok`.

+3. Now you need to configure your jobs.

+    i.
+Select `Server` configured in the initial server setup.

+    ii.
+[Optional] Add `Checkout Credentials` (SSHPrivateKey or Username/Password).
+It is only required for some cases but if you have a Personal Access Token configured in initial server setup, you do not need to add any more credentials.

+    iii.
+Add path to the owner whose projects you want to build.
+If user, enter `username`.
+If group, enter `group name`.
+If subgroup, enter `subgroup path with namespace`.

+    v. `Behaviours` (a.k.a SCM Traits) are allow different configuration option to your build.
+More about it in the SCM Trait APIs section.

+Currently there is a bug which doesn't show proper projects indexing log in Jenkins.
+But behind the scenes indexing is done properly.
+Will be fixed in [JENKINS-58446](https://issues.jenkins-ci.org/browse/JENKINS-58446).

 ### SCM Trait APIs

+The following Behaviours apply to both `Multibranch Pipeline Jobs` and `Folder Organization` (except when mentioned otherwise).

+#### Default Traits:

+* `Discover branches` - To discover branches.

+* `Discover merge requests from origin` - To discover merge requests made from origin branches.

+* `Discover merge requests from forks` - To discover merge requests made from forked project branches.

+#### Additional Traits:

+These traits can be selected by clicking `Add` button in the `Behaviours` section.

-* Skip Notification - Do not notify GitLab about pipeline status.
+* `Skip notification` - Do not notify GitLab about pipeline status.

-* WebHook Mode - Override default webhook management mode.
+* `WebHook mode` - Override default webhook management mode.

-* Checkout Over SSH - Use this mode to checkout over ssh.
+* `Checkout over SSH` - Use this mode to checkout over ssh.

-* Tag Discovery - Discover tags in the repository.
+* `Tag discovery` - Discover tags in the project.

+* `Discover group/subgroup projects` - Discovers group/subgroup projects inside the owner.
+For example, discovers subgroups' projects.
+Only available for `GitLab Group` Job type.

 ## Issues